Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

  [ 5  5  7]
  [ 8  8 10]
  [11 11 13]]
 >>> y[0][1]               ## another way to access the element of array using y[row][colnum]
-2                         ## But normally, when you access the element of an array, use y[row, colum]
+2                         ## But normally, use y[row, colum] when you access the element of an array
 >>> y[0][2]
 4
 >>> y[0][:]
 array([2, 2, 4])
 ```

-computing the above for statement in python could be slow.
+computing with looping in python could be slow.

-let's see another way to implement the above code.
+Therefore, let's see another way to implement the above code.

-I mean after making vv by stacking multiple copies of v vertically like the same shape of matrix x, then I will perform elementwise sum of x and vv
+Before explaining another way to calculate the above code.

+let's notice about the above code

-First let's see Arrays, X, V, and Y.
+> First let's see Arrays, X, V, and Y.

 $$
 X = \begin{bmatrix}